Ubaidullah-muhandis/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is 0x00-shell_basics file pwd
+This script is printing the present location